AliceWonderMiscreations/ContentSecurityPolicy/README.md

     $csp = new CSP("'self' *.cdn.example.com");

 However, the class does not require it.
-It identifies when a parameter is a keyword that needs single quotes around it when the header is sent.
+The class identifies when a parameter is a keyword that needs single quotes around it when the header is sent.

 When no argument (or `null`) is fed to the constructor, several relatively safe defaults kick in.